Working Remote vs. In-Person. Is there a balance?December 2, 2019

 Our balanced approach is best embodied by Work-From-Home Wednesdays.
 From the very beginning, team members could choose to stay home on Wednesdays.
 Actually, we let them choose their day at first, then quickly saw how it erodes team cohesiveness when people chose non-overlapping days.

 Work-From-Home Wednesdays are ideal for intense, individual work.
 In fact, we avoid scheduling calls (apart from our morning standup), so team members have the flexibility they need.
-Team members also appreciate the added benefit of being able schedule doctor appointments, home repairs, etc.
+Team members also appreciate the added benefit of being able to schedule doctor appointments, home repairs, etc.

 Another benefit of a consistent remote workday is that our entire IT infrastructure and business processes can support it.
-An occasional snow day or an afternoon out of the office for a home repair have little or no impact on how we operate as a team.
+An occasional snow day or an afternoon out of the office for a home repair has little or no impact on how we operate as a team.